-Combine all ingredients for guchujang sauce in a blender, food processor or hand blender; pulse until it becomes smooth texture sauce.
+Combine all ingredients for gochujang sauce in a blender, food processor, or hand blender; pulse until it becomes smooth texture sauce.
 Set aside until serving in a fridge.

-Combine all ingredients for marinate beef in a medium mixing bowl.
-Toss everything together and Let stand 20 minutes.
+Combine all ingredients for marinating beef in a medium mixing bowl.
+Toss everything together and let stand 20 minutes.
 Meanwhile preparing vegetables.

 - Heat a large skillet over medium-high heat.
 We’re going to sauté vegetables from light color to dark color so the light color vegetables wouldn’t stain.

-- Brush each stone pots with 1 teaspoon of sesame oil evenly.
-Place 1 cup of rice on bottom of each stone pots.
+- Brush each stone pot with 1 teaspoon of sesame oil evenly.
+Place 1 cup of rice on bottom of each stone pot.
 Arrange vegetables evenly around edge and place beef right in middle.
-Heat stone pot bibimbap on a stove over high heat until you hear sizzling sound.
+Heat stone pot bibimbap on a stove over high heat until you hear a sizzling sound.

 - Remove stone pot bibimbap from heat and top with 1 egg and 1 teaspoon toasted sesame oil each stone pot.
 Serve with gochujang sauce.

-- Eat by adding as much sauce as you or guests desire and mixing everything together.
+- Eat by adding as much sauce as you or your guests desire and mixing everything together.

 You can use any seasonal vegetables, as well as raw vegetables(Cabbage, cucumber, kale and etc.).
 Play and mix and match vegetables for your taste!